How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Once all paperwork receives approval:

-1. Your solar installation company will install your system
+1. Your solar installation company will install your system (typically 1-3 days)

 2. A local building inspector will verify code compliance